 Having a painless lump in the neck is the most common sign.
 However, thyroid lumps, known as nodules, are relatively common and most are benign.
-In about 90% of cases, a thyroid nodule is a symptom of a goitre (a benign enlarged thyroid gland) or another condition affecting the head or neck.
+In about 9 out of 10 cases, a thyroid nodule is a symptom of a goitre (a benign enlarged thyroid gland) or another condition affecting the head or neck.

 If you notice any of these symptoms, you should see your general practitioner (GP) as soon as possible.

-A cancerous thyroid usually continues to produce hormones.
-However, an underactive or overactive thyroid (hypothyroidism or hyperthyroidism) is not typically a symptom of cancer.
+Having an underactive or overactive thyroid (hypothyroidism or hyperthyroidism) is not typically a sign of thyroid cancer.

-A small number of thyroid cancer cases are due to having radiotherapy treatment as a child, or living in an area with high levels of radiation in the environment, such as a nuclear accident site.
+A small number of thyroid cancer cases are due to having radiotherapy to the head and neck area as a child, or living in an area with high levels of radiation in the environment, such as a nuclear accident site.
 Thyroid cancer usually takes 10–20 years to develop after radiation exposure.

 Some people inherit a faulty gene called the RET gene, which increases their risk of developing thyroid cancer.
-This may occur in familial medullary thyroid cancer (FMTC) or multiple endocrine neoplasia (MEN).
+This gene can cause familial medullary thyroid cancer (FMTC) or multiple endocrine neoplasia (MEN).

-If you have a family history of thyroid cancer, talk to your doctor who may refer you to a genetic counsellor or a family cancer clinic.
+If you have a family history of thyroid cancer, ask your doctor to refer you to a genetic counsellor or a family cancer clinic.

-Having a thyroid condition, such as thyroid nodules, an enlarged thyroid (goitre) or inflammation of the thyroid, may increase your chance of developing thyroid cancer.
+Having a thyroid condition, such as thyroid nodules, an enlarged thyroid (goitre) or inflammation of the thyroid, only slightly increases your chance of developing thyroid cancer.

-About 2400 people are diagnosed with thyroid cancer each year in Australia.
-Thyroid cancer is much more common in females – it is the seventh most common cancer affecting Australian women.
+About 2100 people are diagnosed with thyroid cancer each year in Australia.
+Thyroid cancer occurs three times more often in women than men – it is the seventh most common cancer affecting Australian women.

-The average age of a woman diagnosed with thyroid cancer is 49; the average age of a man diagnosed with thyroid cancer is 54.
+The average age of a woman diagnosed with thyroid cancer is 51; the average age for a man to be diagnosed with thyroid cancer is 54.